memfault/interrupt/_drafts/advanced-gdb.md

 ### Source Context with `list`

+Sometimes, you just want to quickly at a few lines above and below the current line.
 To quickly view ten lines of source-code context within GDB, you can use the `list` command.

 ```
 (gdb) list